Ant01n3/ReliefExtruder/README.md

 ## Usage

-The extruder works with specialy prepared `.csv` files or specially prepared `.png` images.
+The extruder works with specially prepared `.csv` files or specially prepared `.png` images.
 The input files describe a grid of points.
 Each point defines a value as the height of the terrain

 ### Input format CSV